Eyes2Jesus

 For just as woman came from man, so man comes through woman, but all things come from God. -1 Corinthians 11:12 NRSVue

 'Come from' is being used synonymously with "head," which is 'source.'
-It is taking us somewhat back to what we saw earlier in verse 3.
-Verse 12 is telling us that yes, Eve came from Adam - thus Adam was Eve's symbolic head/source, but since then, all men have come through women as their source - which would then make women the spiritual head of men since after Adam, but "all things come from God."
+It is expounding further on what we saw in verse 3.
+Verse 12 is telling us that yes, Eve came from Adam - thus Adam was Eve's symbolic head/source, but since then, all men have come through women as their source - which would essentially make women the spiritual head of men since after Adam, except "all things come from God."
 GOD is our head/source.
 This is why it borderlines as blasphemy when people go around calling a mere human being their spiritual head, because 1 Corinthians 11:12 makes it very clear that our source is God - God is our spiritual head.
 This matches ALL the source language we see used throughout the Bible, in both Testaments.

 Next, we move on to a tricky passage in Ephesians 5: